 A meal plan includes a set number of meals (block plans) or an unlimited number of meals (unlimited plans) each term.
-In addition, each plan includes a specified amount of Dining Dollars and Blue Bucks.
+In addition, each plan includes a specified amount of Dining Dollars.
 Meal plan balance information is electronically loaded onto the student's Mcard.
 Whenever the card is used, the student's meal plan account balance is automatically debited.
 Learn more about Meal Plans.

-Students can select a meal plan when they receive their contract, but can make changes to their meal plan choice during the first month of each term.
+Students can select a meal plan when they receive their contract.
+You can change your meal plan choice during the first month of each term.
 There is no time limit to upgrade your plan—you can do that anytime during the semester.

 Yes.
 We use per-term pricing because student dining needs and habits change over time.
 This allows you to choose the best possible plan for each term.

-The 150 Block Plan is the basic meal plan; however, we advise a consultation with Financial Aid to determine the specifics for the given scholarship.
+The Basic Plan; however, we advise a consultation with Financial Aid to determine the specifics for the given scholarship.

 Yes.
 Students may change meal plans during the first month of each term when they have a better sense of their dining needs and habits.
 Learn how.

 Because our residential dining halls feature "all you care to eat" dining, when students enter the dining hall, they are charged for a full meal, so the cost of a beverage is the same as that of a four-course meal with two or three helpings.
 Unless you opt for an Unlimited Meal Plan, a more cost-efficient choice when making small purchases is to choose Dining Dollars or Blue Bucks at the residential cafés or Union eateries.

-Unused meals, Dining Dollars and Blue Bucks transfer from fall to winter meal plans.
-At the end of the winter term, unused meals and Dining Dollars are forfeited; Blue Bucks accounts of $5 or more may be refunded.
+Unused meals and Dining Dollars transfer from fall to winter meal plans.
+At the end of the winter term, unused meals and Dining Dollars are forefeited.

 Yes, purchases can be made with cash, Blue Bucks, and Dining Dollars.